INT3NSE07/Stocks/res-assignment6/SETUP-README.txt

 # Running the Jar File
+On Windows
     - Execute the jar by typing java -cp 'Stocks.jar;lib\*' PortfolioRunner gui

+On MACOS/Linux
+    - Execute the jar by typing java -cp 'Stocks.jar:lib/*' PortfolioRunner gui

 Note:
 1) The valid command line arguments are text (or) gui.
 Based on the provided input, the view is rendered